0-5788719150923125/vtx/README.md

 # mission

-To model a simple, opinionated framework for human cloning experiments.
+To create a simple, opinionated framework for genetic experiments.
 Our goal is to standardize AGI (Autonomous Generative Influence) via a decentralized ensemble of toy models, on commodity hardware (i.e. your desktop computer).

 # features